 Purchasing Your Coatimundi

-If you buy from a USDA licensed breeder, it's illegal not to, so carefully research their reputation.
+You must buy from a USDA licensed breeder, it's illegal not to, so carefully research their reputation.
 Know where your pet is coming from and how old it is.
 Ideally, a pet coatimundi should be born in captivity and should be comfortable interacting with human beings.
 When visiting the breeder, spend some time with the coati.
 Check to see that it appears healthy and has bright eyes, a shiny coat, and plenty of energy.
 Just as importantly, be sure that you are comfortable with the animal you are about to adopt, as you will be spending a great deal of time, money, and energy on your new pet.

 Similar Pets to the Coatimundi